Charles Goodnight: In literature

 The western novelist Matt Braun's novel Texas Empire is based on the life of Goodnight and fictionalizes the founding of the JA Ranch.
 The Goodnight Trail is the name of a novel by Ralph Compton.
 Similarly, Mari Sandoz's Old Jules Country in the part "Some dedicated men" relates the difficulties of Goodnight's cattle drives to Colorado.
-In James A. Michener's novel, Centennial, the Skimmerhorn Trail is based on the actual Goodnight-Loving Trail.
+In James A. Michener's novel Centennial, the Skimmerhorn Trail is based on the actual Goodnight-Loving Trail.
 In addition, his name is mentioned in the novel; the character R. J. Poteet appears to have been based on Goodnight.
-T.L.
-Davis' Shadow Soldier features the Goodnight-Loving cattle drive of 1866 as a means for J.D.
-Wilkes to make it to Colorado with Oliver Loving and in the sequel Home to Texas, Goodnight is often referenced.
+T. L. Davis' Shadow Soldier features the Goodnight-Loving cattle drive of 1866 as a means for J. D. Wilkes to make it to Colorado with Oliver Loving and in the sequel Home to Texas, Goodnight is often referenced.

 All four of Larry McMurtry's Lonesome Dove series novels include brief appearances by Goodnight.
 His appearance in the prequel Dead Man's Walk is historically inaccurate.
 The story takes place during the Santa Fe Expedition of 1841, when Goodnight would have been only five years old.
 Further, Lonesome Dove is a fictionalized account of Goodnight and Loving's third cattle drive.
-Woodrow F. Call represents Goodnight, Augustus McCrae is Oliver Loving.
+Woodrow F. Call represents Goodnight, Augustus McCrae is Loving.
 Though the characters have personalities rather different from their real-life counterparts, the novel borrows heavily from actual events, in particular Loving's ambush by Indians and Goodnight's attentive care as Loving died from an arrow-induced infection.
 Call returns McCrae's body to Texas, just as Goodnight returned Loving for burial in Weatherford.
 The marker that Call carves for Deets is based on an epitaph Charles Goodnight created for Bose Ikard, an ex-slave who worked alongside Goodnight most of his life.
 He also plays his largest role in the final volume, Streets of Laredo.
 He is played in the miniseries Dead Man's Walk by Chris Penn, in Comanche Moon by Jeremy Ratchford, and in Streets of Laredo by James Gammon.

 In television

 The Yellowstone spin-off show 1883 featured Goodnight as a cameo appearance.
-In 1883 season 1, episode 7,Goodnight helps drive off a group of attacking bandits.
+In 1883 season 1 episode 7, "Lightning Yellow Hair", Goodnight helps drive off a group of attacking bandits.
 He was played by series creator and writer Taylor Sheridan.